FERC extends time to consider rehearing in JPMorgan case

-(Reuters) - U.S. federal energy regulators on Monday extended the amount of time available to decide if they will grant a rehearing against JPMorgan that would temporarily suspend the bank’s energy desk from trading in a segment of the power market.
+Jan 14 (Reuters) - U.S. federal energy regulators on Monday extended the amount of time available to decide if they will grant a rehearing in the proceeding against JPMorgan that would temporarily suspend the bank’s energy desk from trading in a segment of the power market.

 FERC has not accused the U.S. bank of market manipulation.
 JPMorgan has said it would fight the sanction.